oknozor/toml-bombadil/README.md

 This additional step allow to use your original dotfile as a template and inject variables in the copy.
 You can have multiple value files in the same dotfile repository and change color scheme, or any value on the fly.

-In addition this is completely optional, you could start using Toml Bombadil only to generate symlinks and templatize your dot file progressively.
+In addition, this is completely optional, you could start using Toml Bombadil only to generate symlinks and templatize your dot file progressively.

 ## Table of contents